EyeQube/Lexicon_LMS/README.md

 4. Now you must start enabling  ScheduleContext.cs first, since SchedulerContext.cs inherits from ApplicationDbContext.cs!
-   For that, go to Nuget Package Manager and type and run:
+   For that, go to Package Manager Console and type and run:

    Enable-Migrations -ContextTypeName Lexicon_LMS.Models.SchedulerContext